 Crown is an investment company that makes strategic investments, provides investment management services and coinvests in certain of our managed funds.
-We have operations and/or material investments in each of the specialty finance, network services, distributed power and real estate markets.
+We have operations and/or material investments in each of the specialty finance, network services, distributed power, real estate and distribution services markets.
 In the distributed power market and, prior to July 13, 2021, in the specialty finance market, we act(ed) as both an asset manager of capital pools invested in alternative asset classes, and as a direct investor, including minority ownership interests in certain of our managed investment funds.